Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Bundles and bundle maps with uniform properties: part II

-\subsubsection{summary and extension}
+\subsection{Summary and extension}

-Let $ X, Y $ be two bundles with base spaces $ M, N $ respectively.
+Let $ X, Y $ be bundles with base spaces $ M, N $, respectively.
 Assume the fibers of $ X, Y $ are Banach spaces (or open subsets of Banach spaces) for simplicity (see also \autoref{rmk:general}).
-Take (regular) bundle atlases $ \mathcal{A} $ and $ \mathcal{B} $ of $ X, Y $ respectively.
+Take (regular) bundle atlases $ \mathcal{A}, \mathcal{B} $ of $ X, Y $, respectively.